 Getting from Zion to Bryce Canyon

-The next stop on our Southwest U.S. road trip was Bryce Canyon National Park; check out our Bryce Canyon National Park blog post for more info on that.
+The next stop on our Southwest U.S. road trip was Bryce Canyon National Park.
 On your way out of Zion National Park, you’ll follow the steep switchbacks up to the Zion-Mount Carmel Tunnel – a historic landmark completed in 1930 – then onto the scenic Zion-Mount Carmel Highway.

 Along the way, there are several pull-offs, one of them being Checkerboard Mesa, whose sandstone has an unusual crack pattern that resembles a grid similar to a checkerboard.

 Follow the road out to US-89 N, then to UT-12 E. The drive is just under two hours, and you’ll gain more than 4,000 feet in elevation, as Bryce Canyon has the highest elevation of all of Utah’s national parks.

 Due to the lack of cell service throughout this area, you’ll want to make sure you’ve downloaded Google offline maps, packed extra water, snacks and warm clothes in case of an emergency.